 Universal Studios Orlando is one of two parks at the Universal Orlando Resort.
 This is not to be confused with Walt Disney World’s Hollywood Studios.
 Universal Parks are not related to Disney Parks.

-At Universal Studios Orlando you step into the movies with thrilling attractions, family fun characters, and awesome lands to keep your family entertained all day.
+At Universal Studios you step into the movies with thrilling attractions, family fun characters, and awesome lands to keep your family entertained all day.

-Universal Studios Tips
+Best Universal Studios Orlando Tips

 A few attractions require the use of lockers.
 They are Escape from Gringotts, Men In Black, Hollywood Rip Ride Rocket and The Mummy.
 All items must be put in lockers.